Purgatory

 Image of a fiery purgatory by Ludovico Carracci.
 Top: Christ directing, with Mary and interceding saints.
 Middle: Angel showing a soul the intercessors.
 Bottom: souls being purged with various attitudes.

 Purgatory (purgatorium, borrowed into English via Anglo-Norman and Old French) is a belief in Catholic theology.
 It is a passing intermediate state after physical death for purifying or purging a soul before entering Heaven.
 A common analogy is dross being removed from gold in a furnace.

 In Catholic doctrine, purgatory refers to the final cleansing of those who died in the State of Grace, and leaves in them only "the holiness necessary to enter the joy of heaven"; it is entirely different from the punishment of the damned and is not related to the forgiveness of sins for salvation.
-A forgiven person can be freed from his "unhealthy attachment to creatures" by fervent charity in this world, and otherwise by the non-vindictive "temporal (i.e. non-eternal) punishment" of purgatory.
+A forgiven person can be freed from their "unhealthy attachment to creatures" by fervent charity in this world, and otherwise by the non-vindictive "temporal (i.e. non-eternal) punishment" of purgatory.

 In late medieval era, metaphors of time, place and fire were frequently adopted.
 Catherine of Genoa (fl.
 1500) re-framed the idea as ultimately joyful.
 It has been portrayed in art as an unpleasant (voluntary but not optional) "punishment" for unregretted minor sins and imperfect contrition (fiery purgatory) or as a joyful or marvelous final relinquishment of worldly attachments (non-fiery purgatory).

 The Eastern Orthodox churches have somewhat different formulations of an intermediate state.
 Most Protestant denominations do not endorse the Catholic formulation.
-Several other religions have concepts resembling Purgatory: Gehenna in Judaism, al-A'raf or the upper most layer of hell in Islam, in Hinduism.
+Several other religions have concepts resembling Purgatory: Gehenna in Judaism, al-A'raf or the upper most layer of hell in Islam, and in Hinduism.

 The word purgatory has come to refer to a wide range of historical and modern conceptions of postmortem suffering short of everlasting damnation.
 English-speakers also use the word analogously to mean any place or condition of suffering or torment, especially one that is temporary.